vknanavati/AWS-template-VN/README.md

 Then we need to build and run the docker container which will set up our app to run on port 8000
 `sudo docker compose up --build -d`

+### update the package lists
+We need to update the package manager information to install certbot `sudo apt update`

 ### install certbot
 Then we need to install certbot which will let us generate SSL certificates